choijyoung/chill/README.md

 # Chill❄️
 ## Introduction
 Have you ever had that moment where you try to remember a song but just can't?
 Yeah me too.
-That's why I wanted to create a website where you can log the music that you love, while recommending that song to others who access this website.
+That's why I wanted to create a website where you can log the music that you love, while recommending that song to others who accesses this website.

 **Instructions**: You must log in to be able to add songs!
 ***